 The Beats Solo 3 Wireless make huge improvements in some areas, and change little in others.
 Top on its list of achievements are class-leading battery life and wireless stability on-par with the very best, regardless of whether you use an Android or an iPhone.

 They also interact a little differently with iOS devices than older Bluetooth headphones, which is a neat change, particularly when iPhones don’t allow pairing using NFC.

 Other elements are less impressive, though.
-Some issues are very minor, like the use of unconvincing leatherette in a headphones this pricey.
+Some issues are very minor, like the use of unconvincing leatherette in a headphone set this pricey.